Transfer Student FAQ's

-A: Oregon State University accepts for credit toward a baccalaureate degree all college transfer work completed at an Oregon or other regionally accredited community college up to 124 lower-division quarter credits.
+A: Oregon State University accepts college transfer work from all regionally accredited institutions.
+The amount of accepted transfer credits towards a baccalaureate degree is up to 135 lower-division quarter credits.
 Students are encouraged to work with the relevant academic unit to ensure that transfer credits meet department and college requirements for the degree.

 A: Once you have been admitted to Oregon State and pay the Advance Tuition Deposit (ATD) an articulation of all transfer coursework from regionally accredited institutions will be completed.
 OSU will transfer coursework completed as Pass credit.
 Spring 2020 term transfer courses completed as Pass credit can be used to complete major-specific requirements for graduation.
 Writing and Math courses needed to qualify for transfer admissions may also be considered with a Pass grade.